 - Take a break!
 Make sure you know your company’s break policy, and take advantage of it.
 Go for a walk to take in sunshine during your break before having to return back indoors to complete your assignments

-- Of course, keep a close eye on your agenda book or calendar!
-Write down every deadline and meeting date as these can become very easy to forget when working from home
+- Keep an agenda book or calendar.
+Write down deadlines and meeting dates, as these can be easy to forget when working from home

 - Turn off the notifications on your personal phone (such as Instagram and Twitter notifications) to minimize getting distracted from your work